-The most commonly found type of scoliosis is called “adolescent idiopathic scoliosis”.
-Idiopathic means “of unknown origin.
-Research however into the cause of scoliosis seems to suggest that there is often a genetic factor which affects the control of the growth of the spine.
+The most common type of scoliosis is “adolescent idiopathic scoliosis”.
+Idiopathic means “of unknown origin”.
+Research into the cause of scoliosis suggests that there may be a genetic factor which affects the control of the growth of the spine.

 Scoliosis can affect both children and adults.
-In children it can be a more serious condition because it can rapidly progress as the child grows.
+In young children it is a very serious condition as it can rapidly progress as the child grows.

-Scoliosis is usually first seen in children between the ages of 11 and 15.
+Scoliosis is usually first detected in children between the ages of 11 and 15.
 However, it can occur in younger children aged 3 to 10 years (juvenile scoliosis) and in babies (infantile scoliosis).
 Scoliosis can also occur in adults with no previous history, due to spinal degeneration and advancing age.
-This is called (De Novo scoliosis).
+This is called (De Novo Scoliosis).

-The effects of scoliosis include: poor posture, shoulder humping, muscle weakness, and pain.
-In rare cases scoliosis can lead to heart and lung problems.
+The symptoms of scoliosis include: poor posture, shoulder humping, muscle weakness, and pain.
+In advanced cases, scoliosis can lead to heart and lung problems.

-In adults pain and poor posture are the most common complaints.
-Sometimes ongoing progression can also be an issue.
-Often regularly prescribed treatments for the pain associated with adult scoliosis do not help.
-Fortunately new treatments such as the adult brace and intensive exercise rehabilitation offers these patients new hope.
+In adults, pain and poor posture are the most common complaints.
+Sometimes ongoing progression and spinal degeneration can also be an issue.
+Many treatments for the pain associated with adult scoliosis do not help, but fortunately new treatments such as adult scoliosis braces and scoliosis specific exercise rehabilitation offers these patients new hope.